History of the Avocado: The Super Bowl Food

 In the run-up to the Super Bowl, 75% of all avocados shipped to the U.S. come from Mexico; the rest come from Chile.
-During Super Bowl this year, American appetites crave over 80 million pounds of avocados, and it has increased tenfold in the last two decades.
+During Super Bowl this year, American appetites craved over 80 million pounds of avocados, which has increased tenfold in the last two decades.
 Avocados’ history goes back thousands of years to Mesoamerica.

 What Changed with Avocados?

 In 1994 NAFTA (the North American Free Trade Agreement) opened the U.S. market to Mexican-grown avocados.
 The Mexican Avocado industry began promoting guacamole as a Super Bowl food.